 Udder infections are a major cost factor for dairy farmers.
-Therefore, with the breeding values Udder Health the choice has been made to concentrate on preventing infections.
+Therefore, with the breeding values for udder health the choice has been made to focus on preventing infections.
 This means that the breeding values will have to contribute to the goal of breeding a cow that is less sensitive to mastitis infections.

 Mastitis is being caused by a number of different types of bacteria.
 Staphylococcus aureus may well be the most notorious, because of the persistent infections and the large damage it causes.
-We could also have chosen to concentrate on one single cause, such as Staph. aureus., but then this could lead to a proliferation of breeding values.
-Besides, our dealings are with the cow and not with the bacteria: We want to breed a cow that is more resistant to udder infections all along the
+We could also have chosen to focus on one single cause, such as Staph. aureus., but then this could lead to a proliferation of breeding values.
+Besides, our dealings are with the cow and not with the bacteria: we want to breed a cow that is more resistant to udder infections all along the line.